Skip to main content

 Why is this outcome important?

-Outcome 2.2 explains providers’ obligations to make sure their governing body* involves older people and workers in the strategic and business planning, and governance* of care and services.
-This needs to have a focus on continuous improvement*.
+Outcome 2.2a explains providers’ obligations to make sure their governing body involves workers in the strategic and business planning, and governance of aged care services.
+This needs to have a focus on continuous improvement.

-The governing body* must monitor the care and services you provide through regular reviews.
-These must consider legislative requirements and the wider organisational and operational risks and needs.
-This helps you to deliver safe and quality care* and services.
+The governing body must monitor the aged care services you provide through regular reviews.
+They must actively consider legislative requirements and the wider organisational, operational and workforce risks and needs.
+This helps you to deliver safe and quality care and services.
 It includes evaluating:

-• how effective your care and services are
+• how effective your aged care services are

-By engaging with workers and reviewing relevant quality and safety data, the governing body* can identify areas for improvement.
-This is important to make sure your strategic and business planning addresses the needs of older people.
-This includes people with diverse backgrounds, such as:
+By engaging, listening to and consulting workers and reviewing relevant quality and safety data, the governing body can identify areas for improvement.
+This is important to make sure your strategic and business planning addresses the needs of workers and older people.
+Where information relates to workers’ safety, the governing body should communicate relevant information to workers to support their delivery of quality care.

 This helps the governing body to lead a positive culture of continuous improvement and quality care and services that are accessible and appropriate.